juhanikataja/container-course-material/exercises/ex3/README.md

 this time we will create it from a template that contains all the API objects.
 We will also look into making the template configurable so we can launch copies of the application with different settings.

+The architecture is the same as it is in exercise 2.

 ## Relevant documentation